.

-Which Roero villages are the main ones?
+The villages of the Roero: which are the main ones?

-Bra is a historic town in the Roero area, enchanting visitors with its baroque elegance and its deep-rooted culinary soul.
-This is where the Slow Food movement was born, changing the way we live and think about food around the world.
-Must-sees include: La Zizzola, the Church of Santa Chiara, Via Vittorio Emanuele, and the lively Piazza Caduti per la Libertà.
+Bra is a historic town in the Roero that captivates visitors with its Baroque charm and its gastronomic soul.
+It is here that the Slow Food movement was born, changing the way people experience and think about food all over the world.

 View of the Church of St. Clare

-Pollenzo: The Cradle of the University of Taste
+Pollenzo: the cradle of the University of Taste

-Here, the renowned Cherasco snails are raised and served in local restaurants.
-Among the town’s historical curiosities is also the armistice signed by Napoleon in 1796.
+Here you can find the famous Cherasco snails, served in the town’s restaurants.
+Among its historical curiosities is also the armistice signed by Napoleon in 1796.

 cherasco